Vikms95/react-wheres-waldo/planning/notes.md

 <!-- - Make chars div vertical so it does not overlap with the photo and the alignment looks better? -->

+- Implement animations to modal
+- Multiple fetches on VSC reload
+- CSS format and make responsive the Homepage, Leaderboards and the Game
+- Place markers on the map when the char click is correct
+- Fix weird error when submitting a score (score is still updated tho)
+- Button retry from modal to redo the same console map

 Ideas
 - Use Link params to pass the console clicked https://www.youtube.com/watch?v=QBLbXgeXMU8&list=WL&index=6